ligato/vpp-base/README.md

   <a href="https://hub.docker.com/r/ligato/vpp-base"><img src="https://img.shields.io/docker/pulls/ligato/vpp-base.svg" alt="Docker Pulls"></a>
 </p>

-<p align="center">The <b>vpp-base</b> provides tools for building docker images with VPP.</p>
+<p align="center">The <b>vpp-base</b> builds docker images with VPP.</p>

 ---

 ## Introduction

-The goal of vpp-base is to provide images with VPP that can be used as base image in projects working with VPP.
-This is mainly because there are no official images provided by the FD.io/VPP.
+The purpose of vpp-base is to provide docker images with installed VPP.
+This is mainly because there are no official docker images provided by the FD.io.

 #### Use Cases

-* use as base image in docker images
+* use as a base image in other projects
-* test something against specific VPP versions
+* quickly test something against specific VPP version
-* get _.deb_ packages for installing VPP
+* distribute Debian (_*.deb_) packages for VPP
-* generate VPP binary API from _.api.json_ files
+* generate VPP binary API from VPP API (_*.api.json_) files

 ## Quickstart